By Lauren Panoff, MPH, RD

 While the benefits of fiber are plenty, that doesn’t mean more is always better.
 As with any food or nutrient there is such a thing as getting too much fiber.
 For some kids, getting too much fiber can backfire and have unwanted digestive consequences, like constipation, bloating, gas, abdominal pain, soft stools, or other changes in bowel habits.

-Some ways to reduce fiber intake may include:
+Some ways to reduce dietary fiber intake may include:

 - Serving refined white breads and pastas in place of whole grain versions